 Council cannot make and levy a rate in respect of a parcel of land, unless Council has been furnished with a valuation of that land under the Valuation of Land Act.
 Council does not participate in the valuation of land for rating purposes.
 The Valuer General assesses all values independently of Council.
 Council has the right to appeal against any land valuation furnished by the Valuer General for Tweed Shire.
-A revaluation of the shire took place during 2011 and new valuations are being introduced for the 2012/2013 rating year.
+Council received revised valuations as at 1 July 2011 and these revised values will be used to assess the 2012/2013, 2013/2014 and 2014/2015 rates.